sourcegraph/sourcegraph-public-snapshot/doc/dev/setup/quickstart.md

 ### Running Sourcegraph in different configurations

-If you want to run Sourcegraph in different configurations (with the monitoring stack, with code insights enabled, Sourcegraph OSS, ...), run the following:
+If you want to run Sourcegraph in different configurations (with the monitoring stack, with code insights enabled...), run the following:

 ```sh
 sg start -help